Breast Cancer Stories

 Well so far these are my cancer stories.
 We all have a story to tell!!
 Thanks for letting me tell mine.
 We all need to write ours down.
 Needless to say

-will never take a day for granted.
-They
+I’m looking for some great times, I will never take a day for granted.
+They are so priceless.

 Joanne was the host of the 2010 comedy show, "I Survived Breast Cancer and All I Got Was This Lousy T-Shirt!"-a fundraiser in Portsmouth, NH.
 Joanne lost her 4th battle with breast cancer February 28, 2012.
 She was a very funny women, a true advocate for breast cancer support initiatives, and she touched so many people's lives.